erkanina/mqtt-demo/README.md

 - [Node](https://nodejs.org/en/download/) JavaScript Runtime Environment
 - [Mosquitto](http://www.steves-internet-guide.com/install-mosquitto-broker/) MQTT Broker

-1. In command line go to the installation directory of mosquitto eg **_"C:/Program Files/Mosquitto"_** and run mosquitto in verbose mode so that you can see console messages.
+1. In command line go to the installation directory of mosquitto and run mosquitto in verbose mode so that you can see console messages.

 ```
   mosquitto -v
 ```

-2. Go tothe project directory and clone the repository
+2. Go to the project directory and clone the repository

 ```
   git clone https://github.com/erkanina/mqtt-demo.git